 For those who completed their original degree at SFU:

 You can simply apply for reactivation by completing the form on this page.
 Choose "Science" as the faculty when completing the form.
 If approved by the faculty, you will initially be labelled a "non-degree student".
-Once you have been deemed eligible to do so by the DATA Advisor, you can then declare your major in DATA.
+Once you have been deemed eligible to do so by the DATA Advisor, you can then declare your major in DATA and become a second Bachelor of Science degree student.
 Eligibility is determined on a case-by-case basis.

 For those who completed their original degree elsewhere:

 Follow the instructions on this page under the section labelled "University graduate (degree holder)".
 You will need to initially apply as a "non-degree student" in the Faculty of Science.
-When you are admitted, and once you have been deemed eligible to do so by the DATA Advisor, you can then declare your major in DATA.
+When you are admitted, and once you have been deemed eligible to do so by the DATA Advisor, you can then declare your major in DATA and become a second Bachelor of Science degree student.
 Eligibility is determined on a case-by-case basis.